+Epilepsy is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to Epilepsy can schedule their appointment now.
 Epilepsy, including seizure disorders, is the fourth most common neurological disease, and there about 80,000 patients in the State of Ohio currently living with the condition.
 Despite its prevalence, and the serious impediment it can cause in the lives of people with the disease, scientists have yet to find a cure.
 Thankfully, there are ways to manage the condition and keep seizures and side effects to a minimum.
 One such treatment is medical marijuana, which is now available in Ohio.
 Epilepsy patients are eligible to use medical marijuana to ease their symptoms and control seizures.

 Medical Marijuana and Epilepsy and Other Seizure Disorders

 Currently, the most widely prescribed treatment for epilepsy is pharmaceutical medication.
 Despite the wide variety of medications available, many people still are not effectively treated by these treatments.
 By some estimates, roughly a third of people with epilepsy have treatment-resistant types of the disease, meaning that currently available medications do not help their condition.
 Without a way to manage seizures, epilepsy becomes a highly debilitating disease.